WannesFransen1994/ip_major/lesson_03/circleci_guide/guide.md

 #### Ignoring our test reports folder

-Add the following lines to your `.gignore` file:
+Add the following lines to your `.gitignore` file:

 ```text
 # Custom ignore rules